 - A group opportunity.
 Invite your friends.

 Join volunteers to pull foxtails, mallow, and other weeds.
 Meet in front of the Mudpuppy's concession at the west end of Point Isabel (end of Isabel Street in Richmond).
-We will be working around the barbecue area in the field that's to the left of the Mudpuppy's building.
+We will be working in the barbecue area in the field that's to the left of the Mudpuppy's building.
+You can't miss us.
 Come for 15 minutes or the full two hours -- every bit counts.
 Bring your own gloves if you can (the park ranger may or may not have disposable gloves).
 We'll have weeding tools and kneeling pads you can use.
 Rain/muddiness cancels.

 No additional volunteer opportunities at this time.